-In light of these key drivers, the PLWG determined that most of the differences in assumption methodologies between the CDR Report and Transmission Planning Models are appropriate.
+In light of these key drivers, the PLWG determined that some differences in the assumption methodologies between the CDR Report and Transmission Planning Models are appropriate.
 However, the PLWG also identified several assumptions that do not warrant different methodologies.
 While there may be no “right or wrong” methodology in many cases, the fact that differences exist may cause confusion.
 The PLWG concludes that changes to achieve consistency between the CDR Report and Transmission Planning Models may be appropriate for the following assumption methodologies:

 The CDR Report methodology for inclusion of planned generation resources in the capacity calculation is different than the criteria used for the Transmission Planning Models.
 The criteria for the Transmission Planning Models can be found in Planning Guide Section 6.9 and was recently changed to include a requirement for planned generation resources to provide financial commitment to their interconnection TSP, along with a notice to proceed.
 This change was made to provide more certainty that planned generation resources included in the models will actually be constructed.
-PLWG feels strongly that the current criteria should not be changed.
-To the extent that stakeholders feel that the requirements for including planned generation resources in the Transmission Planning Models and the CDR Report should be consistent, PLWG recommends changing the CDR Report to use the same requirements currently used in the Transmission Planning Models.
-This change would require a Protocol revision.
+[Discuss: When did PLWG collectively come up with a strong opinion on this?
+For a very localized transmission project, the PG 6.9 methodology may be, and I stress may be, fine.
+However, for larger “power transfer” projects, the PG 6.9 methodology may not be appropriate.]

 The SSWG base cases and the RTP Reliability Cases should adopt the methodology for hydro-electric unit dispatch that the CDR Report uses for calculating hydro-electric unit capacity.
 This change would have very little impact on the Transmission Planning Models and would result in more consistency between the processes.
 If a planner would like to study a scenario with zero output from hydro-electric units this can be run as a one-off scenario.
 This change would require a change to the SSWG Procedure Manual and would also be reflected in the annual RTP scope document.